-What do you do if you have no idea what kind of job you want?
-And when you look at the job search sites you just feel more confused!
+What do you do if you want to get a job or internship soon but have no idea what kind you want?
+And when you look at the different job/internship postings you just feel more confused!

-Step 5: - Now go back to Handshake or Craigslist, etc. and search the job listings again but this time search by the keywords or job titles you've identified.
-Most likely, this will give you a much more targeted list of jobs.
-As your search progresses, your objective may narrow or even change, but for now you have a starting point.
+Step 5: Now go back online and search the job listings again -- but this time search by the keywords or job titles you've identified.
+Most likely, you will get a much more targeted list of jobs.
+This is your starting point!
+As your search progresses, your objective may narrow or even change...all part of the process.